OVERVIEW

 GENERAL EMERGENCY PLAN

-1. ERT Leader, in conjunction with the President determines the level of emergency and notifies ERT personnel as necessary.
+- IRT Leader, in conjunction with the President determines the level of emergency and notifies IRT personnel as necessary.

 IDENTIFICATION OF EMERGENCY and IMMEDIATE ACTIONS